-Responsibilities: First year students spend 20 hours per week in the Clinical Engineering Department doing re-ports, presentations, asset management, database management, and inspections of medical equipment.
-Clinical rotations occur during work, depending on the schedule the intern sets up.
-All departments in the hospital are available for rotations and welcome interns.
-The students also have an opportunity to assist in many administrative capacities by participating on Medical Center Committees.
-Second year students spend 20 hours per week in the department, with the additional time spent working on the project.
-Arrangement of tours, and interviews of prospective students are responsibilities shared with the first year intern.
+Responsibilities: First year students spend 20 hours per week in the Clinical Engineering Department doing reports, presentations, asset management, database management, and inspections of medical equipment.
+Clinical rotations are scheduled by the intern as desired with the help of the supervisors and other staff.
+This allows the intern to experience all different departments in the hospital and spend more time where their interests lie.
+The students also have an opportunity to assist in many administrative capacities by attending and participating in committee and leadership meetings.
+Second year students also spend 20 hours per week in the department, mostly spent working on projects.
+Arrangements of tours and interviews of prospective students are responsibilities shared with the first year intern.
 Time off for personal needs, holidays and vacations can be arranged.
 Students usually take vacations in accordance with the schedule of classes at the University of Connecticut.

 Living Arrangements: There are no living arrangements at the hospital.
-Previous interns have lived in Springfield and Chicopee, while others have chosen to live closer to Hartford.
+Previous interns have lived in West Springfield and Chicopee in Massachusetts, while others have chosen to live in Connecticut towns such as Enfield.

-VA Connecticut Healthcare System (West Haven) (203) 932-5711, EXT.
+VA Connecticut Healthcare System (West Haven)

+(203) 932-5711, EXT.
 5550